Facebook to take action against users repeatedly sharing misinformation

-(Reuters) - Facebook Inc said on Wednesday it would take “stronger” action against people who repeatedly share misinformation on the platform.
+Facebook Inc (FB.O) said on Wednesday it would take "stronger" action against people who repeatedly share misinformation on the platform.

 It added that it was also launching ways to inform people if they are interacting with content that has been rated by a fact-checker.